-Experts at Custom MMIC have been exploring the use of enhancement mode pseudomorphic high-electron-mobility-transistors (E-pHEMTs) in monolithic microwave integrated circuits (MMICs).
-This is a promising technique, for it may directly address a well-known design challenge.
+Our expert engineers have been exploring the use of enhancement mode pseudomorphic high-electron-mobility-transistors (E-pHEMTs) in monolithic microwave integrated circuits (MMICs).
+This is a promising technique, for it directly addresses a well-known design challenge.
 Specifically, that of sequencing in amplifier biasing.

 The savings generated by removing the sequencer can be enormous.
 The use of E-pHEMT devices by designers of power amplifiers (PAs) and low noise amplifiers (LNAs) is in its infancy, as such devices have only recently been made available from a number of semiconductor manufacturers.
 However, Custom MMIC has been a pioneer in this area and currently offers dozens of standard, off-the-shelf PA and LNA components built with E-PHEMT technology.
 Not only can E-pHEMT amplifiers reduce cost and complexity, they can also improve performance.
 By definition, this is a win-win situation.